 When the images were completed and finalized, the finished work was sent over to Pontiac’s ad agency, McManus, John and Adams, where copywriters would add suitable text and a complementary headline.

-An eleventh hour decision to launch the new Grand Prix for 1962 in competition with the Ford Thunderbird and upcoming Buick Riviera meant a tiny last-minute marketing budget to launch the new model.
-The minuscule funds allowed for no television spots and a mere six print advertisements for the all-important first full model run of the new Grand Prix.
-Despite these constraints, Fitz and Van’s enticing series of six illustrated magazine spreads helped sell over thirty-thousand GPs in 1962.
+An eleventh-hour decision to introduce the Grand Prix for 1962 in competition with the Ford Thunderbird and upcoming Buick Riviera resulted in a tiny last-minute marketing budget to launch the new model.
+The minuscule funds allowed for no television spots and development of a mere six print advertisements in support of the new Grand Prix.
+Despite these constraints, Fitz and Van’s enticing series of six illustrated magazine spreads helped sell over thirty-thousand G.P.s in 1962.

-The cars were routinely drawn larger than life, dominating the composition and occasionally threatening to accelerate off the page.
+The cars were routinely drawn in large scale, dominating the composition and seemingly poised to accelerate off the page.

-When not busy jetting around the world; Fitz enjoyed the freedom of working from his home.
-When he did venture out, he first had to decide which car to drive.
-As part of his remuneration from Pontiac, he was supplied every three months with not one or two, but three of the latest models of his choosing; typically a posh Bonneville, a more sporting Grand Prix or GTO and a LeMans.
+When not busy jetting around the world, Fitz enjoyed the freedom of working from his home.
+When he did choose to venture out, he first had to decide which car to drive.
+As part of his remuneration from Pontiac, he was supplied every three months with not one or two, but three of the latest models of his choosing; typically a posh Bonneville, a more sporting Grand Prix or GTO and a Tempest station wagon.

 The reign of Fitz and Van at Pontiac coincided with the pinnacle of the era of Jet Age glamour and sophistication; an age they exquisitely grasped and captured.
 Their images remain today as frozen moments in time reflecting the spirit of idealized gracious living, 1960s Style.